gdjohnson/TK19/concepts/narcissism.md

 On 2019's _Joker_ film:

-> Has the vacancy of the zombie been replaced by the violent absurdity of the Joker because of the recent malevolent political appropriation of absurdism in the service of narcissism?
-Narcissism is the last ditch defence of decadent narrative ontology.
+> Has the vacancy of the [[zombies|zombie]] been replaced by the violent absurdity of the Joker because of the recent malevolent political appropriation of absurdism in the service of narcissism?
+Narcissism is the last ditch defence of decadent [[narrative]] ontology.
 It is the idolatry of narrative trying absurdly to become self-causing and self-sufficient because it anxiously knows it has no cosmic warrant.

 > the name Arthur Fleck by juxtaposing the name of a great mythological king with that of useless superficial castoff matter is instantiating into the heart of the character the very absurdity that I am discussing.
 Absurdity is the juxtaposing of such contrasting and mutually undermining perspectives.